The English Game: Who was Arthur Kinnaird? Netflix introduces fans to football legend

 Netflix may be best known for creating hugely expensive blockbuster TV shows such as Stranger Things and The Witcher but thanks to its ever-growing audience, the content on the streaming service has had to diversify.

-Also appearing on Netflix in recent months have been the likes of docuseries, international TV and film series and, of course, a whole load of kids' content.
+Also appearing on Netflix in recent months have been the likes of docuseries, international films and TV series and, of course, a whole load of kids' content.

 One of the more eye-catching additions in recent weeks is The English Game.
 A historical drama that comes from the creator of Downton Abbey, Julian Fellowes.